コンテンツにスキップ

 Finally, a little bit of information from overseas.

-This film was released in Japan in 1997, and it gave me the courage to raise my own child with Down Syndrome.
+This film was released in Japan in 1997, and it gave me the courage to raise my own child with Down syndrome.

-*Reference: TV drama "Glee" trailer
+*Reference: Trailer for the TV drama "Glee"

-And now, the movie "The Chocolate Donut" is getting a lot of attention.
-It was released in 2014 and moved viewers to tears by the story of Rudy and Paul, who fight against social prejudice while trying to live their own lives.
-Isaac Leiva, who plays Marco in this movie, is also an actor with Down's syndrome.
+And now, the film "Chocolate Donut" is garnering attention.
+Released in 2014, this tear-jerking film tells the story of Rudy and Paul, who fight against social prejudice while trying to live their own lives.
+Isaac Leyva, who plays Marco in this film, is also an actor with Down syndrome.

 *Reference: Trailer for the movie "Chocolate Donut"